 Raccoon Deterrents for the Home and Garden

 Whether or not a deterrent keeps a raccoon away from your home depends on the raccoon.
-For example, many people use live traps, which can work and are safe and humane.
+For example, homeowners use live traps, which can work and are safe and humane.
 The problem, however, is when the bait in the trap attracts other animals.
 Another problem arises when it is time to release the captured raccoon.

 In most states, it is illegal to relocate a raccoon to a different property to prevent the spread of diseases.
 Therefore, you must release it on your property.
 The animal will return to its den inside your home within a few days.